ICESAT-2HackWeek/learning-resources/docs/about/howtocontribute.md

 ## How to Contribute

 ### Contribute lessons or content

 Refer the [Vocabulary and Acronyms](https://waterhackweek.github.io/learning-resources/VocabAcronyms2020) lesson on the sidebar.
-This document lists some of the terms encountered during the Cyberseminar series.
-Enrich this vocabulary by contributing to it so that it is up to date and useful for you!!!
+This document lists some of the terms encountered during the tutorials.
+Enrich this vocabulary by contributing to it so that it is up to date and useful for you!
 Add more terms to this document by raising a pull request for the corresponding github project.

 Steps:

-1. Navigate to the [learning-resources](https://github.com/waterhackweek/learning-resources) Github project
+1. Navigate to the [learning-resources](https://github.com/icesat-2hackweek/learning-resources) Github project
 <!-- Place this tag where you want the button to render. -->

 2. Click on <a class="github-button" data-icon="octicon-repo-forked" aria-label="Fork ntkme/github-buttons on GitHub">Fork</a> button, present at the right side top.
 This will create an exact copy of the repository under your Github username